spapicchio/QATCH/README.md

    For reproducibility purposes, refer to previous main version of QATCH starting with 0.*

 4. QATCH-Evaluate: Evaluate the results with all the available metrics.
+Supported metrics are:
+- Execution Accuracy: {0, 1} whether the execution of the query is the same or not.
+- Valid Efficiency Score: [0, +infinite) whether the execution of the query is the same or not.
+- Cell Precision: [0, 1] how many predicted elements are in target
+- Cell Recall: [0, 1] how many target elements are in prediction
+- Tuple Cardinality: [0, 1] whether cardinality of target and prediction matches
+- Tuple Constraint: [0, 1] whether the tuple constraint is respected or not
+- Tuple Order: [0, 1] whether prediction and target contains same order, calculated only for target query with ORDER-BY clause

 ```python
 from qatch.evaluate_dataset.orchestrator_evaluator import OrchestratorEvaluator